- Latin America

 December to March is when the pesky tsatse flies are at their worst, so Tarangire is best avoided, but the Serengeti is a good option at this time as it’s wildebeest calving season.

-We include a day’s safari and a night’s stay at Tarangire National Park as part of our Northern Tanzania Safari & Zanzibar holiday itinerary.
+We include two nights stay Tarangire National Park as part of our Tanzania Great Migration Safari itinerary.
 However, there is plenty to see and do in and around this area, so if you’d like more time in the national park or if you’d like to add Tarangire to your tailor made Tanzania travel itinerary, then let us know and we can arrange this for you.

-Our trips to Tarangire National Park include stays at Tarangire River Camp and Tarangire Treetops.
-The river camp features traditional canvas thatched-roof tents with incredible views of the plains of baobab trees and the Tarangire River.
-Treetops has elevated safari lodges, providing epic views of the marula and baobab trees from your private verandah and spacious rooms with a luxury feel.
+Of the camps we know intimately in Tarangire National Park some of our favourites are Kuro Tarangire, Tarangire River Camp and Tarangire Treetops.
+Kuro Tarangire has just six spacious safari tents right in the heart of the park, The River Camp is on a concession outside of the park and it features traditional canvas thatched-roof tents with incredible views of the plains of baobab trees and the Tarangire River.
+Treetops is on the border with Tarangire National Park and it has elevated safari lodges, providing epic views of the marula and baobab trees from your private verandah and spacious rooms with a luxury feel.